-Rotating equipment such as electrical motors, rotary pumps and compressors as well as fans and blowers, are generally designed for smooth operation – with zero vibration as the idea state.
+Rotating equipment such as electrical motors, rotary pumps and compressors as well as fans and blowers, are generally designed for smooth operation—with very low vibration as the ideal state.

-In this equipment a failed bearing has increased drag, emits more heat, and has lower efficiency because of a mechanical, lubrication, or a wear problem.
+In this equipment, a severely worn bearing has increased drag, emits more heat, and has lower efficiency because of a mechanical, lubrication, or a wear problem.

 - A heavier load than designed for